14 April 2016

-Imagine yourself as one of my devoted fans.
+Imagine yourself as one of my devoted readers.
+I know - it's a stretch.

 "Jason, I find The Psychic Proximity Principle really intriguing and read your Feeding the Soul of Steve Jobs booklet through a hundred times!
 I am really mad, though.
 You talk all about how important it is to pay attention to inspiration and follow your heart, but you never told us how to actually get inspiration!"